 Hi!

 I'm Noah!
 I like trying to understand the bits of the world that initially seem like magic, and to build useful tools with this knowledge.
-Historically I've been interested in:
+In broad strokes, I'm interested in:

 - Computers.
 I got hooked on coding as a kid from the dopamine hits of learning and the ability to build cool stuff.
-This led me to study Computer Science at Brown University, where I've been able to meet wonderful people and learn all sorts of neat things.
+I now study Computer Science at Brown University.

 Other stuff: